 Setting up Pi-hole using Portainer

 In the left nagivation panel, click on “Containers”.
 Then click the “Add Container” button.
 Once there, enter a name for the new Pi-hole container.
 I simply entered “Pihole” and then you must specify the Docker image.
-Remember we must choose the ARM image “pihole/pihole:4.1_armhf” for the Raspberry Pi.
+Enter “pihole/pihole:latest” as the image name.

-You will also need to set up the port mappings.
-There is an automatic “Publish all exposed ports” button but the description says it will map all of the exposed ports in the image to random ports on the host.
+By default, the “bridge” network mode is used.
+You do not need to change it for a basic Pi-hole setup.
+With bridge mode you will need to set up the port mappings between the host system and the Docker container running Pi-hole.
+You will notice there is an automatic “Publish all exposed ports” button, but the description says it will map all of the exposed ports in the image to random ports on the host.
 You do not want the ports to be random since they need to be the proper ports such as port 53 for DNS.
 Therefore, you must manually map the ports.
-The following ports need mapped: 80/TCP, 443/TCP, 53/TCP, and 53/UDP.
+Add the following ports: 80/TCP, 443/TCP, 53/TCP, and 53/UDP.
 If you plan to use the built-in DHCP server, you should also map 67/UDP.

 Next we need to set up the volumes in order to preserve the configuration files when the Pi-hole image/container is updated with a new version.
 Click on the “Volumes” tab at the bottom of the page under “Advanced container settings”.
 You will need to leave the values in the “Container” field the same as I have in the image below since those locations map to locations inside the Pi-hole image.
 However, you may place the volumes wherever you want.
 I put them in my home folder of my Raspberry Pi so they are easy to access should I need to look at or modify the configuration files.
 Notice that I used bind mounts rather than standard volumes since that allows me to map the location to the folder I specified rather than create a volume in the Docker volumes folder.